pedroinfo/BackgroundTasks/README.md

 # BackgroundTasks

-Sometimes we need tasks that are performed on a recurring basis in our application.
+Sometimes we need run recurring tasks in our applications.

 For example, that every X seconds a query is made in the database and an email is sent to all users with status Y.